 - professionally affiliated with the applicant (currently, in the past, or in the immediate future), as a result of but not limited to:

 - collaborating, publishing or sharing funding with the applicant.

 Generally speaking, the greater the distance between the applicant and the arm’s length referee, the better.

 Identify the referee as “Arm’s length referee” in the Relationship to the Candidate question in the application/referee form.

 This is a mandatory requirement.
-The absence of an arm’s length assessment could therefore adversely affect the review of your application.
+The absence of an arm’s length assessment could therefore adversely affect the review of the application.

-New: An assessment cannot be completed by the proposed supervisor unless that person is currently your supervisor or has been your supervisor in the past.
+An assessment cannot be completed by the proposed supervisor unless that person is currently the applicant’s supervisor or has been their supervisor in the past.

 Please refer to Information for Referees section for instructions provided to referees.